FrankMartinuz/2020_5BI_team1_Liboni/doc/project_charter_client.md

 Professor De Carli: Have a Client that can speak with the other clients using a server.

 **Purpose (Problem or opportunity addressed by the project)**:
-By this client it's possible to speak with a different classmates's client through another Server.
+With this client it's possible to speak among different classmates's clients through another Server.

 **Goals and Objectives**: Our expectations for the good job of this app is expected to be:
 -

 -

 -

 **Schedule Information (Major milestones and deliverables)**: